msuganthan/aws-solution-architect/docs/aws-monitoring.md

 #### CloudWatch Logs Insights

 * Search and analyze log data stored in CloudWatch Logs
-* Example: find a specific IP inside a log, count occurences of "ERROR" in your logs
+* Example: find a specific IP inside a log, count occurrences of "ERROR" in your logs
 * Provides a purpose-build query language
   * Automatically discovers fields from AWS services and JSON log events
   * Fetch desired event fields, filter based on conditions, calculate aggregate statistics, sort events, limit number of events